 Comprehensive Examination

-Students may request that the M.S. degree be granted at the time of the comprehensive exam.
-The M.S. degree without thesis is awarded upon successful completion of the comprehensive exam but may, at the examination committee's discretion, be awarded even if students do not pass the exam.
-Students also may choose to complete the thesis requirements and be awarded an M.S. with thesis degree.
+Students may request that the MS be granted at the time of the comprehensive exam.
+The MS without thesis is awarded upon successful completion of the comprehensive exam but may, at the examination committee's discretion, be awarded even if students do not pass the exam.
+Students also may choose to complete the thesis requirements and be awarded an MS with thesis.

 Dissertation